-To upgrade a home with a metal railing on the second floor landing, consider using a new hardwood railing.
-It’s sure to be noticed for its traditional good looks.
+Going up or down stairs from one level of a home to another will be safe and attractive by upgrading a stair railing with a new hardwood railing.
+It’s sure to be noticed for its traditional good looks and you'll feel more secure everytime you use it.
 The project requires some woodworking skills, but the job is made easier using a post-to-post stair system.
 It is called post-to-post because the handrail runs between the posts, unlike an over-the-post system with handrails running over the newel posts using fittings on the handrail.

 That sums it up.
 Knowing the average cost to replace a stair railing lets you compare doing it yourself with what you can expect to pay a contractor.
 To customize the cost to where you live add your ZIP Code in the cost box.